 Your monthly donation will provide Kiwi kids affected by poverty with the essentials they need to participatein learning.

-You can join our caring group of Kiwis helping children in need online using a credit card or debit card here.
+You can join The KidsCan Village - our caring group of Kiwis helping children in need online using a credit card or debit card here.
 You’re also welcome to phone our friendly supporter services team on 09 478 1525 who can take your details directly.

 If you would prefer to make donations by automatic payment, please email [email protected] and include your full name and contact details, the amount of your regular donation and when you would like those donations to start.
 We will reply with our bank details and your unique ID reference number which you can give to your bank.
 The reason we provide a unique ID reference number is so you can be assured you will receive an accurate tax receipt for your donations at the end of the financial year.